2022 NRL Grand Final: Background

 This was the first NRL grand final between the Penrith Panthers and the Parramatta Eels, and the second consecutive year that the grand final featured two Sydney-based clubs.
-The Panthers, who became the first side since the Melbourne Storm in 2018 to reach three consecutive grand finals,were aiming for a fourth premiership, after defeating Canberra Raiders in 1991, Sydney Roosters in 2003 and South Sydney Rabbitohs in 2021.
+The match-up between both clubs has long been regarded as the Western Sydney Derby, due to the long standing rivalry between the two clubs being closely located among Western Sydney.
+The Panthers, who became the first side since the Melbourne Storm in 2018 to reach three consecutive grand finals, were aiming for a fourth premiership, after defeating Canberra Raiders in 1991, Sydney Roosters in 2003 and South Sydney Rabbitohs in 2021.
 It was Ivan Cleary's fourth grand final appearance as a coach, after previously losing with the New Zealand Warriors against Manly Sea Eagles in 2011, and losing with Penrith against Melbourne Storm in 2020.

 Meanwhile, the Eels were aiming for their fifth premiership victory; their most recent being against Canterbury-Bankstown Bulldogs in 1986.
 Their last grand final appearance was a defeat to the Melbourne Storm in 2009.
 It was Brad Arthur's first grand final appearance as a coach.

 The Panthers finished the 2022 regular season in first place after twenty wins and four losses, of which two were against the Eels.
 Parramatta finished fourth after sixteen wins and eight losses.